Banyasa

-Banyasa (Pronounced “Ba-nya-sa”) is a Buddhist temple of the Jogye Order in Chungcheong, South Korea.
+Banyasa is a Buddhist temple of the Jogye Order in Chungcheong Province, South Korea.

 History

-Banyasa is said to have been established in 720 by Ven.
-Wonhyo or by Ven.
-Sangwon, one of Uisang's ten major disciples, but there are no records to confirm this.
-Another story tells that National Preceptor Ven.
-Muyeom was its founder; this story has a more concrete background as it says: “When Ven.
-Muyeom resided at Simmyosa Temple in Hwanggan, he dispatched a novice monk named Ven.
-Sunin to the temple site to cast out the evil dragon living in the pond.
+Banyasa is said to have been established in 720 by Wonhyo or by Sangwon, one of Uisang's ten major disciples, but there are no records to confirm this.
+Another account states that National Preceptor Muyeom was its founder.
+While Muyeom resided at Simmyo-sa in Yeongdong County, he dispatched a novice monk named Sunin to the temple site to expel the evil dragon living in the pond.
 Ven.
-Sunin then established Banyasa Temple after filling in the pond.”
+Sunin then established Banyasa Temple after filling in the pond.

-The name “Banyasa” originated from a plaque King Sejo wrote when he attended the inauguration ceremony for the temple's reconstruction.
-Banyasa Temple was scheduled to open when King Sejo came to see Ven.
-Sinmi Daesa at Bokcheonam Hermitage on Mt.
-Songnisan.
+The name “Banyasa” derives from a plaque that Sejo of Joseon wrote during the inauguration ceremony for the temple's reconstruction.
+Banyasa Temple was scheduled to open when King Sejo came to see Sinmi Daesa at Bokcheonam on Songnisan.
 King Sejo healed his own skin problems at Banyasa Temple, as he did at Sangwonsa Temple on Mt.
 Odaesan, thanks to the blessing of the child Manjusri.
-Afterward, he named the temple Banya (般若; perfection of wisdom), and even wrote its plaque, which is still preserved.
+Afterward, he named the temple Banya "perfection of wisdom", and even wrote its plaque, which is still preserved.